-- Dehydrator – If you have one, this is the easiest method.
-Lay out your leaves, none touching, and turn it on!
+- Dehydrator – If you have one, this one is the easiest method.
+Lay out your leaves, none touching, and turn the machine on!
 When the leaves are crispy, they’re done.

 - Oven Drying -Using screens, spread the herbs evenly with no leaves touching.
 Set your oven to its lowest temperature and place the screens in, keeping the door open.
 Check these every 30 seconds – they will dry quickly.

-- Microwave Drying – Place your mint leaves on a paper towel, no leaves touching.
+- Microwave Drying (Not recommended because of health concerns) – Place your mint leaves on a paper towel, no leaves touching.
 This is the quickest method!
 Dry them in 15 second intervals until they are crumbly.

-- Freeze Them Chopped – Fresh leaves can also be chopped and packed in ice cube trays, then filled with water and frozen.
+- Freeze Them Chopped – Fresh leaves can also be chopped and Refresh Your Mint Patch, then filled with water and frozen.
 Place in airtight plastic freezer bags and label.